FluidSynth/fluidsynth/doc/ladspa.md

 mono effect send signals (as determined by the reverb and chorus send generators for each voice) into the LADSPA effects.

-Please note that if you run FluidSynth with the internal reverb and chorus effects active (which is the default), then those effects are already mixed into the Main:L and Main:R channels.
+Please note that if you run FluidSynth 2.3.0 with the internal reverb and chorus effects active (which is the default), then those effects are mixed into the Main:L and Main:R channels after LADSPA has been invoked.
+Before FluidSynth 2.3.0 the internal effects had been already mixed into Main channels at the time when LADSPA is invoked.
 Fore more details, please see the "Signal Flow" section below.

 For host port setups in multi-channel configurations, please see the "Multi-Channel Output" section below.